 Descrizione

-L'annata 2021 del secondo vino di Château Angélus è stata descritta dalla cantina come equilibrata e complessa, di alta qualità e con un grande potenziale di invecchiamento, che riflette bene il suo fantastico terroir.
-Un'annata che non passerà alla storia per il suo livello di produzione, a causa di una drastica selezione per raccogliere solo le uve migliori
+L'annata 2021 del secondo vino di Château Angélus è stata definita dalle Cantine come equilibrata e complessa, di grande qualità e con un ottimo potenziale di invecchiamento, che riflette bene il suo fantastico terroir.
+Un'annata che non passerà alla storia per il suo livello di produzione, a causa di una drastica selezione per raccogliere solo le uve migliori.

 Dettagli del prodotto